-Choosing high-quality dog food for our pups is not a responsibility that we take lightly as pet parents.
+Dog food labels are notoriously difficult to decipher—often intentionally so.
+Choosing high-quality dog food with the best ingredients is not a responsibility that we take lightly as pet parents.
 After all, our furry babies deserve nothing but the best of the best.
-Unfortunately, it is not uncommon for pet food companies to try and trick us into thinking that a specific brand is healthy by using misleading words on pet food labels.
+Unfortunately, it is not uncommon for pet food companies to try and trick us into thinking that a specific brand is healthy by using misleading language on dog food ingredients labels.

-Natural - Okay, FINALLY a term that carries some meaning.
-The word "natural" falls under the jurisdiction of the Association of American Feed Control Officials (AAFCO), the regulators of pet food manufacturing, so "natural" foods must be made entirely of ingredients from plant, animal or mined sources, and cannot be highly processed or contain artificial flavors, preservatives, or coloring.
-But SPOILER ALERT: the word gets a little vague when we're talking about which parts of an animal is included.
-Worrying, as there are parts of a chicken that your dog definitely doesn't want in his food bowl.
+Okay, FINALLY a term that carries some meaning.
+The word "natural" falls under the jurisdiction of the AAFCO, the regulators of pet food manufacturing, so "natural" foods must be made entirely of ingredients from plant, animal or mined sources, and cannot be highly processed or contain artificial flavors, preservatives, or coloring.
+But the word gets a little vague when we're talking about which parts of an animal is included.
+Worrying, as there are parts of a chicken you definitely don’t want in your dog’s food bowl.

-Dinner - A word that conjures the image of a Thanksgiving spread means something different on a food label.
+A word that conjures the image of a Thanksgiving spread means something different on a food label.
 A can of "Turkey Dinner Dog Food" must contain 25% turkey, but the remaining 75% can be made up of other fillers of all varieties, including other meats.
-(Not unlike Aunt Edna's Thanksgiving Jell-O mold, come to think of it.)
 The same goes for words like "platter," "grill," and "entree."

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.